humbertcostas/RepData_PeerAssessment1/PA1_Template.md

 ```

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)

+Based on the *plot* we can observe two clear differences:
+- On weekend the activity starts later than on weekdays.
+- During the day we can observe more activity on weekends than on weekdays.

 ## BONUS: what is mean total number of steps taken per day (taking NA as 0)?

 I reproduce the first question changig NA values as 0.
 This is done because of some confussing posts in the forum.